lelaboratoire/rethink-prs-ms/manuscript.md

 With respect to better understanding the epistasis across an individual's genome, various statistical models have been designed with the intent of capturing high dimensional gene-gene (GxG) interactions.
 The Multifactor Dimensionality Reduction (MDR) method is one such nonparametric, model-free framework that addresses these challenges and has been extensively applied to detect nonlinear complex GxG interactions associated with individual disease [@E26QhGxD].
-By isolating a specific pool of genetic factors from all polymorphism and cross-valiating prediction scores averaged across identified high risk multi-locus genotypes, the original MDR approach is able to categorize multi-loci genotypes into two groups of risk based on some threshold value.
+By isolating a specific pool of genetic factors from all polymorphism and cross-valiating prediction scores averaged across identified high risk multi-locus genotypes, the original MDR approach is able to categorize multi-loci genotypes, whether in the 1D or 2D, into two groups of risk based on some threshold value.
-While created with the primary intention towards GxG interaction detection, the MDR model has additionally demonstrated applicability as a risk score calculation model in constructing PRS scores [@93PfLXPZ].
+While created with the primary intention towards GxG interaction detection by reducing dimensionality interatively in inferring genotype encodings, the MDR model has additionally demonstrated applicability as a risk score calculation model in constructing PRS scores [@93PfLXPZ].

-Modifications built on top of the MDR framework have been proposed in order to better capture multiple significant epistasis models and potential missed interactions owning to limiations of the original model in the higher dimensions.
+Modifications built on top of the MDR framework have been proposed in order to better capture multiple significant epistasis models and potential missed interactions owning to limitations of the original model in the higher dimensions.
 Model-Based Multifactor Dimensionality Reduction (MB-MDR) was formulated as a flexible GxG detection framework for dichotomous traits and unrelated individuals [@kN4MaLuT].
 Rather than a direct comparison against a threshold level in the original MDR method, MB-MDR merges multi-locus genotypes exhibiting significant High or Low risk levels through association testing and adds an additional 'No evidence of risk' categorization.
+In comparison to the standard MDR framework which reveals at most one optimal epistasis model, the MB-MDR method flexibly weighs multiple models by producing a model list ranked with respect to statistical parameters.

 In the present work, we aim to reformulate the PRS using the MB-MDR approach to better capture epistatic gene interactions of individual disease risk in a novel Multilocus Risk Score (MRS).
-In observing prediction accuracy results on an evidence-based simulated dataset from HIBACHI, we demonstrate the improved performance of our epistasis enriched MRS towards characterizing more granular disease etiology.
+In observing prediction accuracy results on an evidence-based simulated dataset from HIBACHI, we demonstrate the improved performance of our multi-model weighted epistasis framework over existing PRS towards characterizing more granular disease etiology.

 ## Methods